ernienaylor/nakmuaymedia/docs/VERCEL_BUILD_FIX_SUMMARY.md

 We implemented a comprehensive approach to fix the issue:

-1. **Created a standalone not-found page**: Updated `src/app/not-found.tsx` to use inline styles and removed the "use client" directive to make it a server component.
+1. **Created a standalone not-found page**: Created a completely separate not-found page in `/src/app/not-found/` with its own layout that doesn't use the theme context.

 2. **Updated the 404 page**: Applied the same standalone approach to `src/pages/404.tsx`.